cwmahan/array-all-day/README.md

 # Array All Day 😎
 Sick of things not being arrays?
-Us to.
+Us too.

 Now with new improved infinite depth support!